 In relation to the offshore Project components, the HRVEA identified a total of 451 above ground historic properties within the visual APE that consist of 98 NRHP-listed properties, 73 historic properties that have been determined eligible for the NRHP, 280 properties included in the RIHPHC, Massachusetts Historical Commission (MHC), or local historic inventories but without formal determinations of NRHP eligibility (EDR 2023).
 Those without formal determinations of NRHP eligibility are treated as historic properties in the HRVEA and in this Finding.
 Twelve of the NHRP-listed viewshed resources are also NHLs (EDR 2023).
 These are the Montauk Point Lighthouse, Block Island Southeast Lighthouse, Original U.S. Naval War College Historic District, Fort Adams Historic District, Battle of Rhode Island Historic District, Nantucket Historic District, New Bedford Historic District, Ocean Drive Historic District, Bellevue Avenue Historic District, The Breakers, Marble House, and William Watts Sherman House (Figure A-5).
-Three resources documented specifically due to their categorization as TCPs in MA, and where they may extend TCP, the to the OCS, consist of the TCP, and the TCP.
+Three resources documented specifically due to their categorization as TCPs in MA, and where they may extend to the OCS, consist of the TCP, the TCP, and the TCP.
 These TCPs are represented by broad, complex cultural landscapes and connected seascapes (EDR 2023).
-The TCP is NRHP listed and the eligible by BOEM.
+The TCP is NRHP listed and the TCP and the TCP have previously been determined NRHP eligible by BOEM.